 But there are still ways on how you can take care of and show appreciation to your employees.
 Keep your employees safe and help them feel good about the holidays by planning carefully.

 First, start developing a schedule for your staff, especially if your business will require additional holiday hours.
 You can plan a skeletal workforce or give incentives for your employees to work overtime to make sure you will not be short-staffed.
-You can offer monetary incentives or an additional paid day off after the holidays.
+Also, offer monetary incentives or an additional paid day off after the holidays.

 You can also plan office holiday traditions with a more updated version to encourage your employees to come together as a team, especially during stressful and busy times.
 Put decors on your office spaces that will reflect your staff members’ diverse traditions and heritages.
 You can also plan out a party with extra safety precautions, or maybe a virtual one.
 Ask them what they want, even if you have to delay the celebration until January.